Conrad Hall

 Purpose

-The Honors and Bonner residential learning program is designed for new and continuing students who desire to strengthen their commitment to the Honor & Bonner core values.
-It is open to any student accepted to the Honors/Bonner programs or both, this co-ed community-style building offers a supportive environment for those students committed to the rigors of the Honors Program curriculum or Bonner community service internship.
+The Bonner residential learning program is designed for new and continuing students who desire to strengthen their commitment to the Bonner core values.
+It is open to any student accepted to the Bonner program, this co-ed community-style building offers a supportive environment for those students committed to the rigors of the Bonner community service internship.

 They support each other's academic endeavors and are inspired both academically and globally to challenge their perceptions of the world and expand their understanding of their impact on our society.
 Students in this community are exposed to difficult dialogue, community service, and social engagement experiences that help them explore their horizons and enrich their Stetson experience.